samapriya/awesome-gee-community-datasets/docs/projects/ctrees_amazon.md

 </div>

 This dataset provides high-resolution (~4.78 m) tree canopy height for the Amazon forest for the period 2020-2024.
 It was generated using a U-Net deep learning model adapted for regression, trained with Planet NICFI satellite images and informed by LiDAR-derived canopy height models (CHMs).
 The model predicts mean tree canopy height and has demonstrated a mean error of 3.68 m in validation samples, successfully estimating canopy heights up to 40-50 m with relatively low systematic bias.
 The study determined that the Amazon forest has an average canopy height of approximately 22 m.
+You can find additional information [in the preprint](https://arxiv.org/abs/2501.10600)

 #### Key Features and Details